jeffdaly1975/otom/README.md

  - otoms.complete.list.otom - complete list of known isotopes, record of whether I have it, description of the visual rendering, links to shapescan and reservoir

  - otoms.shapescan.data.otom - data copied from the shapescan page attributes

+ - recipes.otom - how to create each isotope. multiple recipes where possible.